rabbitmq/rabbitmq-website/site/tutorials/tutorial-two-spring-amqp.md

 message in a very contrived fashion using the same method on the `RabbitTemplate` to publish the message, `convertAndSend`.
-The documentation defines this as, "Convert a Java object to an AMQP Message and send it to a default exchange with a default routing key."
+The documentation defines this as, "Convert a Java object to a message and send it to a default exchange with a default routing key."

 <pre class="lang-java">